Unidata/netcdf-c/NUG/filters.md

 and HDF5 formatted filter &mdash; the id, the number of parameters, and the parameters themselves.

-Appendix B. Build Flags for Detecting the Filter Mechanism {#filters_appendixc}
+Appendix B. Build Flags for Detecting the Filter Mechanism {#filters_appendixb}
 ==========

 The include file _netcdf_meta.h contains the following definition.